 As a system (and in some cases, a job description), a digital asset manager provides a comprehensive overview of all your files and assets which improves efficiency, improves asset performance, strengthens security and accelerates production timelines.

-If you work with a lot of files, a digital asset management system will help you organize, store and share files in a secure and central location.
-DAM software helps employees use digital materials like images, videos and other media more effectively and in a controlled manner.
-As mentioned by the Content Marketing Institute, “DAM is concerned with delivering the right content, to the right people, on all devices.”
+If you work with a lot of files, digital asset management software will help you organise, store and share files in a secure and central location.

 Image 1

-The DemoUp Cliplister Brand Channel is a DAM platform.
+The DemoUp Cliplister Brand Channel DAM software.

 Because the number of images, videos, documents, and other files increases exponentially with a company’s growth, it becomes harder and harder to keep track of which brand assets are being used where, who’s working on what and where the final products are being delivered.

-As a result, time is lost organizing files and managing all the different versions of an individual asset becomes increasingly complex.
 Without an overview of your digital content and the licenses you hold for each asset, you risk receiving costly warnings if the content is used incorrectly.

-A digital asset management system solves these problems through clean, central management of digital content with associated metadata and clear version control.
-These are just a few of the many reasons to rely on a DAM system.
+Digital asset management software solves these problems through clean, central management of digital content with associated metadata and clear version control.

 2. You Have Several Types of Users